 What is inventory turnover ratio?

 Inventory turnover is measured by a ratio that shows how many times inventory is sold and then replaced in a specific time period.
-Understanding the average inventory turnover is a critical measure of business performance, cost management, and sales, and can be benchmarked against other companies in a given industry.
+Understanding the average inventory turnover is a critical measure of business performance, cost management, and sales, is inversely proportional to days in sales inventory and can be benchmarked against other companies in a given industry.

 How to calculate inventory turnover ratio